Strategy: The Apostolic Cycle

 Support Leaders

-How can we develop our networks (particularly men identifying, recruiting, training, and supporting other men) to start, strengthen, and multiply churches?
+How will we develop our networks (particularly men identifying, recruiting, training, and supporting other men) to start, strengthen, and multiply churches?

 Once leaders make decisions in each of these areas, the process of implementing, assessing, and evaluating their decisions begins—leading them to modify existing plans and/or create new plans.